BLOOMFIELD BOARD OF EDUCATION

 D. Rights of Employees to Representation

-5. Concerning all levels, both parties shall adhere to the following schedules for submitting and processing grievances except under unusual and extenuating circumstances.
-Requests for time extensions will be made in writing.
+5. Concerning all levels, all parties shall adhere to the following schedules for submitting and processing grievances.
+Request for time extensions will be made in writing.
 Requests will be granted.
 The granting will be in writing.
 Extensions will be for a maximum of twenty (20) days per level of the procedure.
 Failure to respond within the prescribed time limit or extended time limit, at each level, will allow the Association to submit the grievance to the next higher level.
-Failure to advance a grievance to the next higher level within the specific time limit, or extended time limit, shall be a waiver of the grievance.
+Failure to advance a grievance to the next higher level within the specified time limit, or extended time limit, shall be a waiver of the grievance.

-Any party of interest may be represented at all stages of the grievance procedure by him/herself, or at his/her option, by a representative selected or approved by the Association.
-When an employee is not represented by the Association, the Association shall have the right to be present and to state its views in all stages of the grievance procedure.
+Any party in interest may be represented at all stages of the grievance procedure by him/herself, or at his/her option, by a representative selected or approved by the association.
+When an employee is not represented by the Association, the Association shall have the right to be present and to state its views at all stages of the grievance procedure.

 Any aggrieved person must present his/her grievance in writing to his/her principal/supervisor within thirty (30) days of the occurrence or of when the grievant should have known of the occurrence.

-During this thirty (30) day period between the occurrence and the submission in writing, the grievant shall discuss the grievance with his/her principal/supervisor who must reach a decision within six (6) days of receipt of the written grievance.
+During this thirty (30) day period between the occurrence and the submission in writing, the grievant shall discuss the grievance with his her supervisor/director who must reach a decision within six (6) days of receipt of the written grievance.

-If no resolution has been reached at Level I, the grievance may be submitted, in writing, to the Superintendent within ten (10) days after receipt of the principal’s decision.
+If no resolution has been reached at Level 1, the grievance may be submitted in writing to the Superintendent within ten (10) days after receipt of the director’s decision.
 The Superintendent must rule on the grievance within ten (10) days after receipt of the grievance.
-If either party to this procedure requests a hearing at this level, the hearing shall be held within the ten (10) day time period.
+If either party to this procedure requests a hearing at this level the hearing shall be held within the ten (10) daytime period.
 The Superintendent’s response shall be in writing with a copy to the Association.

 If no resolution has been reached at Level 2, the grievance may be submitted in writing to the Board within ten (10) days after receipt of the Superintendent’s response.

-If the Association is not satisfied with the disposition of the grievance at Level 3, or if no decision has been rendered within the fifteen (15) days after the grievance was delivered to the Board, it may, within five (5) days after a decision by the Board or twenty (20) days after the grievance was delivered to the Board (whichever is sooner) submit the grievance to arbitration through the Public Employment Relations Commission, with a copy to the Board.
-The parties shall be bound by the rules and procedures of the Public Employment Relations Commission.
-(PERC)
+If the Association is not satisfied with the disposition of the grievance at Level 3, or if no decision has been rendered within the fifteen (15) days after the grievance was delivered to the Board, it may, within five (5) days after a decision by the Board of twenty (20) days after the grievance was delivered to the Board whichever is sooner, submit the grievance to arbitration through the Public Employment Relations Commission, with a copy to the Board.
+The parties shall be bound by the rules and procedures of the Public Employment Relations Commission (PERC).

-The costs for the services of the arbitration, including per diem expenses, if any, and actual and necessary travel, subsistence expenses and the cost of the hearing room shall be borne equally by the Board and the Association.
+The costs for the services for the arbitrator, including per diem expenses, if any, and actual and necessary travel, subsistence expenses and the cost of the hearing room shall be borne equally by the Board and the Association.
 Any other expenses incurred shall be paid by the party incurring same.

-1 If, in the judgment of the Association Grievance Committee, a grievance affects a group or class of employees in a single school, the Grievance Committee may submit the grievance in writing to principal following the time guidelines of Level I. If the grievance affects a group or class of employees in more than one building, the Grievance Committee shall submit such grievance in writing to the Superintendent directly and the processing of such grievance shall be commenced at Level 2.
+1. If, in the judgment of the Association Grievance Committee, a grievance affects a group or class of employees in a single school, the Grievance Committee may submit the grievance in writing to the principal following the time guidelines of Level 1.
+If the grievance affects a group or class of employees in more than one building, the Grievance Committee shall submit such grievance in writing to the Superintendent directly and the processing of such grievance shall be commenced at Level 2.

-2. Decisions rendered at Level I - which are unsatisfactory to the grievant, shall be in writing setting forth the decision and the reasons therefore and shall be transmitted to the grievant and the Association.
+2. Decisions rendered at Level 1 which are unsatisfactory to the grievant shall be in writing setting forth the decision and the reasons therefore and shall be transmitted to the grievant and the Association.

 3. All documents, communications and records dealing with the processing of a grievance shall be filed in a separate grievance file and shall not be kept in the personnel file of any of the participants.